swcarpentry/shell-novice/episodes/05-loop.md

 ## Nelle's Pipeline: Processing Files

-Nelle is now ready to process her data files using `goostats` --- a shell script written by her supervisor.
+Nelle is now ready to process her data files using `goostats.sh` --- a shell script written by her supervisor.
 This calculates some statistics from a protein sample file, and takes two arguments:

 1. an input file (containing the raw data)